Packing for a ski trip skier with arms up looking at the mountains

 10. Ear Warmer Headband

 Hopefully, you always ski with a helmet.
 I never pack mine for ski trips where I’m flying to the mountain.
-It’s easy enough to rent one from the mountain where you’ll be skiing and save space in your bag.
+It’s easy enough to rent one from the mountain rental shop where you’ll be skiing and save space in your bag.

 But while your helmet keeps your head warm, it’s important to cover your ears and forehead, too.
 That’s where the Hot Headz Fleece Ear Warmer comes in.